IlluviumGame/IIPs/iips/iip-20.md

 ## Simple Summary

 Illuvium: Zero will soon be ready.
 Leading up to this, we must get approval on the details of the Land Sale.
 Following this IIP will be the release of two additional guide documents.
-One describes Illuvium:Zero and the other explains how to purchase land.
+One describes Illuvium: Zero and the other explains how to purchase land.
 While not explicitly required for this IIP, they will give much-needed context in an easily digestible way.

 ## Abstract